<

 Baltimore has developed a grit to finish off games, closing out Sunday's win by scoring on its final five drives before taking a knee to run out the clock.
 The Ravens are playing with so much confidence that it doesn't matter where they start on the field, putting together touchdown drives of 93 and 94 yards.

-In this hyped showdown of the NFL's highest scoring teams, the Ravens offense came away with bragging rights -- even if they chose not to use them.
+In this hyped showdown of the NFL's highest scoring teams, the Ravens' offense came away with bragging rights -- even if they chose not to use them.

-So, how good is this Baltimore offense right now?
+So, how good is this Baltimore offense?

 "We came in here humble," Henry said.
 "We're being humble."